-Flowers in the vegetable garden can improve biodiversity and reduce the incidence of pests.
+Flowers in the vegetable garden can improve biodiversity, attract beneficial insects, and reduce the incidence of pests.
 There are plenty of flowers that can be planted throughout the vegetable garden, but here are my six favorite flowers chosen for their ability to support vegetable crops.

 Posts may contain affiliate links, which allow me to earn a commission at no extra cost to you.
 This helps keep costs down so that I can continue providing high quality content to you for free.
 I appreciate your purchase through the links! (full disclosure)